python/cpython/Doc/library/idle.rst

 window.
 They currently have the same top menu but a different default title and context menu.

-On MacOS, there is one application menu.
+On macOS, there is one application menu.
 It dynamically changes according to the window currently selected.
 It has an IDLE menu, and some entries described below are moved around to conform to Apple guidlines.